shivamksharma/KeywordExtractor/README.md

-Here’s the **updated `README.md`** file that combines the previous content with the new features and improvements:

----

 # Keyword Extractor

 This project draws inspiration from the 2007 movie **Live Free or Die Hard** where hackers intercept various communication signals like radio, phone calls, etc., to track down specific names swiftly, such as **Matt Farrell** or **John McClane**.